The Flavour of Pleasure Reading Answers

 Paragraph 10

-The flavour-sensing system, every receptive to new combinations, helps us to keep our brains active and flexible.
+The flavour-sensing system, receptive to new combinations, helps us to keep our brains active and flexible.
 In addition to this, it can mould our aspirations and, eventually, our bodies.
 The potential for neuro-gastronomy to have a positive impact in the form of beneficial applications, such as the manipulation of flavour to control appetites, is on the horizon.

 Complete the sentences below.